Resourcely-Inc/terraform-provider-resourcely/docs/data-sources/context_question.md

 A [context question](https://docs.resourcely.io/concepts/other-features-and-settings/global-context-and-values) is used to gather data from developers before provisioning a resource.
 They are designed to gather and store insightful data related to the resource.

-Soime examples include:
+Some examples include:

--What type of data will be stored in this infrastructure?
+- What type of data will be stored in this infrastructure?
 - What application is this infrastructure associated with?
 - What is the email address the person/team responsible for this infrastructure?